-3.1.4 Conceptual Site Model
+3.1.5 Conceptual Site Model

 The seasonal fluctuations in beryllium and cobalt concentrations at AD-22 can be attributed to variations in the amount of the aquifer solids that are in contact with groundwater as the water table elevation changes.
 When the water table is higher, more clay material is in contact with groundwater, allowing greater desorption of cations (including beryllium) from the cation exchange sites on the clay.
-In the case of cobalt, more iron oxides are in contact with groundwater as the water table rises, allowing for the release of cobalt from mineral phases where it has isomorphically substituted for iron.
+In the case of cobalt, cobalt-bearing minerals are in contact with groundwater as the water table rises, allowing for the release of cobalt from mineral phases where it has isomorphically substituted for iron.
 Thus, the observed SSLs were attributed to natural variation associated with seasonal fluctuation of beryllium and cobalt concentrations in groundwater as the amount of aquifer solids that are saturated increases.
-For mercury, seasonal variations in groundwater at AD-33 were attributed to interactions with mercury-bearing aquifer solids or colloids.